d-darwin/darwin-vue-ui/README.md

 </script>

 <style>
-.d-typography {
+/* By convention root element of all components has eponymous name. */ .d-typography {
-  /*you can override css custom props*/
+  /* You can override css custom props to redefine design tokens. */
   --general-font-size: 16px;
   --general-line-height: 24px;
   --general-font-weight: bold;